Professional Translation Services – Written documents

 You should be aware of whether an offer is made on the basis of source or target text.
 Some languages (like Spanish) use more words than others, which can make a considerable difference to the final count and your bill.

-Certified translations are different, as one of the essential products is the stamp, which provides official responsibility for the accuracy of the translation.
+Certified document translation is a bit different, as one of the essential products is the stamp, which provides official responsibility for the accuracy of the translation.
 These documents are usually measured by the physical page if they are certificates, diplomas etc. Two stamped and signed copies are usually delivered.

 How are professional translation services organised?